stochasticats/imdb-review-sentiment-classifier/README.md

 # IMDb Movie Review Sentinment Classifier
-Deep learning model in Keras used to classify sentiment on movie reviews from IMDb
+Deep learning model in Keras used to classify sentiment on movie reviews from IMDb.
+This repo is still a work in progress.

 TO DO: